Allison transmission holdings, inc.

 (1) Audit Committee.
 The Audit Committee consists of at least three (3) members and reviews the work of the Company’s internal accounting and audit processes and independent auditors.
 Among other things, the committee has sole authority to appoint and fire the Company’s independent auditors and to approve any significant non-audit relationship with the independent auditors.

 (2) Compensation Committee.
-The Compensation Committee consists of at least three (3) members and reviews and approves the Company's goals and objectives relevant to compensation, stays informed as to market levels of compensation and, based on evaluations submitted by management and other assessments, approves compensation for the Chief Executive Officer, all other senior officers of the Company, all other officers (as such term is defined in Rule 16a-1, promulgated under the Securities Exchange Act of 1934) and certain other employees that correspond to the Company's goals and objectives and reports to the Board concerning these matters.
-The committee produces an annual report on executive compensation for inclusion in the Company's proxy statement and reviews and recommends Board approval of the Company's Compensation Disclosure and Analysis section of such proxy statement, in accordance with applicable rules and regulations.
-The committee periodically reports to the Board concerning its compensation determinations with respect to management and employees.
+The Compensation Committee consists of at least three (3) members and reviews and approves the Company’s goals and objectives relevant to compensation, stays informed as to market levels of compensation and, based on evaluations submitted by management and other assessments, approves compensation for the Chief Executive Officer, all Chief Executive Officer direct reports, and all other officers (as such term is defined in Rule 16a-1, promulgated under the Securities Exchange Act of 1934) s and reports to the Board concerning these matters.
+The committee produces an annual report on executive compensation for inclusion in the Company’s proxy statement and reviews and recommends Board approval of the Company’s Compensation Disclosure and Analysis section of such proxy statement, in accordance with applicable rules and regulations.

 (3) Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee consist of at least three (3) members and is responsible for recommending to the Board individuals to be nominated as directors and committee members.
+The Nominating and Corporate Governance Committee consists of at least three (3) members and is responsible for recommending to the Board individuals to be nominated as directors and committee members.
 This includes evaluation of new candidates as well as evaluation of current directors.
 This committee is also responsible for developing and recommending to the Board the Guidelines, as well as reviewing and recommending revisions to the Guidelines on a regular basis.
-The committee periodically makes recommendations to the Board concerning compensation of the Company's non-employee directors.
+The committee also periodically makes recommendations to the Board concerning compensation of the Company’s non-employee directors and is responsible for the oversight of the Company’s environmental, social and governance reporting.
 This committee also performs other duties as are described in these Guidelines and prepares any disclosure of the nominating process required by applicable rules and regulations.

 Assignment and Rotation of Committee Members